jvntra/jvntra/README.md

 Fun facts & other things:

-:large_blue_circle: &nbsp; Ask me about Space, Sci-fi, Statistics, Disco, Soul and House music (Especially the classics).
+:large_blue_circle: &nbsp; Ask me about Space, Sci-fi, Statistics, Disco, Soul and House music.

 :large_blue_circle: &nbsp; I'm a geek about natural history, the environment and the cosmos.